fubar2/toolfactory-galaxy-server/README.md

-The ToolFactory runs as a private developer appliance, and does not make use of security features offered by Rpyc such as authenticated connections and exposing only constrained functions.
+The ToolFactory Appliance runs as a private developer instance, and does not make use of security features offered by Rpyc such as authenticated connections and exposing only constrained functions.
 These are easy to configure and would be recommended for a production environment where this remote procedure call work-around is used.